 Women on Par ran in eight counties during 2018.
 We’ll soon be announcing details of 2019 activities.

 Girls Golf Rocks

-Girls Golf Rocks is our great campaign to welcome girls into the game.
-It’s aimed at 5-18-year-olds, it’s girls-only and there’s lots of support from girls who already play.
+Girls Golf Rocks is a joint campaign with The Golf Foundation which welcomes girls into the game.
+It’s aimed at 7-14-year-olds, it’s girls-only and there’s lots of support from girls who already play.

 Connecting with clubs

 We’re also working intensively with clubs across the country to inspire more women and girls to play and become members.
 Use our club finder to find a golf club near you and ask them how you can get started and join in.